robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 The :setting:`[Documentation]` setting allows you to set a free documentation for a test case.
 That text is shown in the command line output, as well as the resulting test logs and test reports.

-If the documentation is long, it can be `split into several cells`__ that are catenated together with spaces.
-It is possible to use simple `HTML formatting`_ and variables_ can be used to make the documentation dynamic.
-Starting from Robot Framework 2.7, if documentation is split in multiple lines, the lines themselves are `catenated using newlines`__.
-Newlines are not added if the line already ends with a newline or it ends with an `escaping backslash`__.
+It is possible to use simple `HTML formatting`_ in documentation and variables_ can be used to make the documentation dynamic.

+If documentation is split into multiple columns, cells in one row are concatenated together with spaces.
+This is mainly be useful when using the `HTML format`_ and columns are narrow.
+If documentation is `split into multiple rows`__, the created documentation lines themselves are `concatenated using newlines`__.
+Newlines are not added if a line already ends with a newline or an `escaping backslash`__.

 __ `Dividing test data to several rows`_
-__ `Automatic newlines in test data`_
+__ `Newlines in test data`_
 __ `Escaping`_

 .. sourcecode:: robotframework